 - purchase and positioning of ten large rocks.

-The group will undertake much of the work themselves, except for the positioning of the large rocks which will be done by a contractor.
+The group undertook much of the work themselves, except for positioning the large rocks which was done by a contractor.

 Friends of Mount Majura